What is a judicial separation?

 Current grounds for judicial separation

-Unlike a divorce you do not have to prove that the marriage has "broken down irretrievably".
-You only have to prove one or more of the same five "facts" which are relied upon for a divorce.
-These are:-
+Unlike a divorce you do not have to prove that the marriage has “broken down irretrievably”.
+Since 6 April 2022 you simply have to state that you seek a judicial separation.
+Prior to this date you had to prove one or more of the same five “facts” which are relied upon for a divorce.
+These were:-

 Preparation of the judicial separation papers